 Simon has led some of the most high profile financial and corporate communications campaigns in Europe of the last decade, particularly working at CEO or practice leader level, with his unsurpassed network in the media and other stakeholder audiences.

 He was educated at Cambridge University, and is a Fellow and past Vice Chairman of the UK Investor Relations Society.
 He also served for four years as Chairman and Vice Chairman of the Corporate and Financial Group of the Chartered Institute of Public Relations.
-He is an Honorary Visiting Fellow of Cass Business School, Chairman of the SME Forum of British American Business and Trustee of Policy Exchange, the leading charitable think tank.
+He is an Honorary Visiting Fellow of Cass Business School and Chairman of the SME Forum of British American Business.
 He advises a range of other charities pro bono on marketing and fundraising, and is a frequent guest speaker on entrepreneurship and communications.
 He is the Chair of the Legatum Institute Development Committee.

 Jane Siebels is founder, chairwoman, and CIO of Green Cay Asset Management, an investment firm which she formed in 1997 and that oversees $300 million in assets for institutions and high net-worth individuals.
 She is a former director of the late Sir John Templeton's First Trust Bank and co-founder of iGivingWorld, a social network for philanthropists.
 From 1990-1996, Ms Siebels was Senior Vice President and Portfolio Manager at Templeton, Galbraith, & Hansberger, one of the world's leading investment advisory firms.